 Let's dig into our example code a bit.

-• The data will be undefined when the request (fetcher) has not yet completed
+undefinedwhen the request (fetcher) has not yet completed - When we get a

-• The fetcher can be any asynchronous function, so you can use your favorite data-fetching library to handle that part, like fetch or axios
+fetchercan be any asynchronous function, so you can use your favorite data-fetching library to handle that part, likefetchoraxios - Once we have actual data, we can render it with our

 And, voilà!
 We have a UI that is fast and efficient using the useSWR hook.